-Climate change has been a hot topic for decades, however in recent years scientist have proven with alarming evidence, that the world must make an immediate change to eliminating our carbon footprint.
+Climate change has been a hot topic for decades, however in recent years scientist have proven with alarming evidence, that the world must make an immediate change to reduce our carbon footprint.

-Without changes to the way we use our means of global energy, transportation, industrialism and coal consumption; the world air, land, and weather as we know it will be in ruins within the next 15 years—with immediate repercussions.
+Without changes to the way we use our means of global energy, transportation, industrialism and coal consumption; the worlds’ air, land, and weather as we know it will be in ruins within the next 15 years—with immediate repercussions according to U.N’s top scientists.

-Since President Trump declined to take part in the Paris Agreement in 2015, which aims to keep the nations temperature below 2 degrees Celsius according to the agreement, Los Angeles has taken steps to change the way the city uses its resources to ensure a cleaner environment and a stronger economy.
+Since President Trump declined to take part in the Paris Agreement in 2015, which aims to keep the nations temperature below 2 degrees Celsius, Los Angeles has taken steps to change the way the city uses its resources to ensure a cleaner environment and a stronger economy.

 LA Mayor Eric Garcetti issued the first-ever Sustainable City plan (pLAn) in 2017.
 As a result of these changes, LA is now the most water-efficient big city in the United States that uses the most solar power energy and has the highest recycling rate according to the mayor’s pLAn.